thegeeklab/hugo-geekdoc/exampleSite/content/en/_index.md

 <!-- markdownlint-restore -->

 Geekdoc is a simple Hugo theme for documentations.
 It is intentionally designed as a fast and lean theme and may not fit the requirements of complex projects.
-If a more feature-complete theme is required there are a lot of got alternatives out there.
+If a more feature-complete theme is required there are a lot of good alternatives out there.

 {{< button size="large" relref="usage/getting-started/" >}}Getting Started{{< /button >}}